DS-jr/REST-API-FastAPI-bg-v1/README.md

 Open http://0.0.0.0:8000/docs in a browser<br>
 Press "GET" button<br>
 Press "Try it out" button<br>
 Paste to patient_id section: id from the first column in signatures.tsv file.
-Input examples to try: NSCLC1155 NSCLC825 NSCLC1425<br>
+Input examples to try: NSCLC1155 or NSCLC825<br>
 Press "Execute" button<br>